ljara2106/GeoCast/README.md

 1. Clone the repository to your local machine.
 2. Ensure you have PHP installed on your server.
-3. Require `vlucas/phpdotenv` using Composer:
+3. Require `vlucas/phpdotenv` using Composer (run in project root directory):
     ```sh
     composer require vlucas/phpdotenv
     ```